My Illlustrated Travel Journal with Essays about Roman and Mediaeval History and some Geology

 The opera house in Oslo opened in 2008.
 It won several architecture awards for its unusual ice shoal design, and you can walk onto the roof.
 Most of the material used is white Italian marble, while the stage tower is clad in white aluminium in a pattern that resembles old weavings.
 The large windows allow for a lot of light to stream in.
 In contrast to the white and glass of the exterior, the interior surfaces are covered in oak.

 I managed to get a ticket for 'Rigoletto'; a fitting celebration of my last night in Norway.

 The Farthest North

-Here's the second of the three 'glimpse into my photo collection' posts, with pictures from north of the Arctic Circle.
+Here's the second posts about the Hurtigruten, with pictures from north of the Arctic Circle.
 It was really still winter there, but since it's past the equinox, the days are already long and there's an extended period of twilight, the blue hour.
 But due to the west coast weather, there often was a lot of fog and haze.